core-wg/oscore/draft-ietf-core-object-security.md

 # Protected CoAP Message Fields # {#coap-headers-and-options}

 This section defines how the CoAP message fields are protected.
 OSCOAP protects as much of the unprotected CoAP message as possible, while still allowing forward proxy operations {{I-D.hartke-core-e2e-security-reqs}}.
+Note that OSCOAP complies with CoAP over unreliable transport {{rfc7252}} as well as CoAP over reliable transport {{I-D.ietf-core-coap-tcp-tls}}.

 The CoAP Payload SHALL be encrypted and integrity protected.

-The CoAP Header fields Version and Code SHALL be integrity protected but not encrypted.
-The CoAP Message Layer parameters, Type and Message ID, as well as Token and Token Length SHALL neither be integrity protected nor encrypted.
+The CoAP version number and the header field Code SHALL be integrity protected but not encrypted.
+Other CoAP Header fields SHALL neither be integrity protected nor encrypted.

 Protection of CoAP Options can be summarized as follows: